opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 2. CPU_Stress-Idle Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-`Cpu_Stress-Idle`_ graph displays the Average,Maximum and Minimum latency values obtained by running Idle_Idle test-type of the cyclictest.
-Idle_Idle implies that CPU stress is applied on the Host and no stress on the Guest.
+`Cpu_Stress-Idle`_ graph displays the Average, Maximum and Minimum latency values obtained by running Cpu-stress_Idle test-type of the cyclictest.
+Cpu-stress_Idle implies that CPU stress is applied on the Host and no stress on the Guest.

 .. _Cpu_stress-Idle: http://testresults.opnfv.org/grafana/dashboard/db/kvmfornfv-cyclictest?panelId=11&fullscreen